strayer/tt-rss-favicon-unread-counter/README.md

 $ npm run dist
 ```

-The build will probably only work on macOS and Linux due to usage of shell commands.
+The build process will probably only work on macOS and Linux due to usage of shell commands.